goodjoblife/WorkTimeSurvey/README.md

 npm run build
 ```

-### watch filte
+### watch files
 ```
 npm run start
 ```
 then see your static site on `localhost:3010`

-*if you havn't use gulp before, install it globally: `npm install --global gulp-cli`
+*if you haven't use gulp before, install it globally: `npm install --global gulp-cli`